|

 men was pitiable in the extreme and evinces criminal neglect and inhumanity on

-the part of the medical officers making the selection of men to be
+the part of the medical officers making the selection of men to be transferred."

-transferred."
 Prisons & Escapes

 It

-was autumn and the leaves of the trees were probably turning to beautiful shades
+was autumn and the leaves of the trees were probably turning to beautiful

-variola and erysipelas.
-I do not know that they are yet, but will try to find
+were variola and erysipelas.
+I do not know that they

-out.
-John's comrade, William Stilwell, later died of chronic diarrhea on
+are yet, but will try to find out.
+John's comrade, William Stilwell, later died

-November 16, 1864 and William L. Smith died January 31, 1865 of pneumonia.
-22nd
+of chronic diarrhea on November 16, 1864 and William L. Smith died January 31,

-Diarrhea (chronic) was probably the prisoner's worst enemy next to starvation.
+worst enemy next to starvation.

 Gilpin,